-	To help everyone, we’ve created a helpful summary of what the national lockdown means for CCT churches:
+To help everyone, we’ve created a summary of what the roadmap published by the Government means for CCT churches:

 We care for our 356 churches with the help of over 2000 volunteers, meaning normal opening arrangements for each church are individualised and locally managed.
-Throughout the lockdown period, the safety of our volunteers is our primary concern.
-Therefore, access for individual prayer will not always be possible and may vary throughout the period.
-As a guide to when a church is likely to be open for individual prayer, please refer to the normal opening arrangements listed on the individual church pages here on our website.
-Please note, however, that if you chose to visit a church for individual prayer, local circumstances may mean you find the church closed.
+Throughout the roadmap period, the safety of our volunteers is our primary concern.
+Therefore, access to CCT churches will not always be possible and may vary throughout the period.
+As a guide to when a church is likely to be open, please refer to the normal opening arrangements listed on the individual church pages of our website.
+Please note, however, that local circumstances may mean we have to close a church at short notice.

 Accessing a Church Safely

-All CCT churches that can be accessed for individual prayer have undergone a Covid-19 Secure Risk Assessment and measures to support social distancing and additional hygiene are in place.
+All open CCT churches have undergone a Covid-19 Secure Risk Assessment and measures to support social distancing and additional hygiene are in place.

 To help protect each other, we ask those accessing CCT Churches to: